+'''

-helm uninstall fmeserver -n < namespace_name>
+helm uninstall fmeflow -n < namespace name>

+'''

 Defining FME Engines, Queue Control, and Streams to a Kubernetes Deployment

 You can define multiple FME Engines for a Kubernetes deployment.
 Managing FME Engines in the FME Flow Web User Interface is not supported in Kubernetes deployments.
 Instead, engine definition is managed through Kubernetes and a values.yaml file.